Kotkoa/my-cv/index.md

 Hired to enhance the usability and accessibility of [Yara International](https://www.yara.com)'s design system, focusing on creating new components and refactoring existing ones, utilizing designs by our team of designers on Figma.
 This role required technical proficiency and design skills to develop components within the company's React-based design system.
 The project was managed in a Git repository with NxMonorepo, consolidating web (React) and mobile (React Native) libraries for developers.

-- Enriched a React library with over 10 new components, and refactored existing ones, improving accessibility to meet global WCAG standards, boosting compliance by 44%.
+- Enriched a React library with 10+ new components and refactored existing ones, improving accessibility to meet global WCAG standards.
 - Conducted an accessibility audit and initiated improvements, ensuring the components meet global accessibility standards.
 - Updated design system documentation to Storybook@7, optimizing infrastructure, and overhauling documentation for improved clarity and utility.
 - Developed a new token structure to streamline design-to-code workflows, facilitating easier adoption of design principles and more consistent implementation across projects.